DimiTech/dimitech.github.io/_posts/2022-08-25-how-to-become-an-expert-part-2.md

 The goal is to become a Professional Software Developer - an Expert.

-I will split this post into SOFT SKILLS and HARD SKILL" parts, but keep in mind that they're both equally imporant.
+I will split this post into HARD SKILLS and SOFT SKILLS parts, but keep in mind that they're both equally imporant.

 # HARD SKILLS